kabizzle/Time-Management/README.md

-# Time Management
+# Time Management Project
-# Kabir Bissessar 1007073 CS-A1123

-# Project's name
+## Final Programming Project for CS-A1123 Basics in Programming Y2 (Spring 2022)

-## Introduction
+# Introduction

 My project is a Time Management app.
 I have built a graphical interface where a user can add activities and track the time spent on them.